DARRAN BRENNAN

 Donnacha lives on the remote Irish island of Treoir.

-witch doctors convince remote tribes they will be blessed with good luck and wealth by drinking a broth made from the body parts of albinos.
+In parts of Africa, people with albinism are considered magical and witch doctors convince remote tribes they will be blessed with good luck and wealth by drinking a broth made from the body parts of albinos.
 This makes them a hunted people.

 Dubliner, Jonah Odjinwahlia, has a world-changing scientific theory and suffers from albinism.
 When his petty criminal of a father plans to sell him to traffickers, he is given refuge on the island of Treoir.
 But his arrival amongst the sheltered community sparks old superstitions.
 Once Jonah goes missing, his benefactor, Donnacha, sets off on a perilous trek across Tanzania to hunt for the witch doctor Jonah has been sold to.